Yoav666s/dnd-wiki/collections/_races/basic-rules/dwarf.md

 You can speak, read, and write Common and Dwarvish.
 Dwarvish is full of hard consonants and guttural sounds, and those characteristics spill over into whatever other language a dwarf might speak.

 # Hill Dwarf
 As a hill dwarf, you have keen senses, deep intuition, and remarkable resilience.
-The gold dwarves of Faerûn in their mighty southern kingdom are hill dwarves, as are the exiled Neidar and the debased Klar of Krynn in the Dragonlance setting.

 ## Ability Score Increase
 Your Wisdom score increases by 1.